wso2/docs-is/en/docs/deploy/security/enable-java-security-manager.md

     ```

-4. To sign the JARS:
+4. Follow the instructions given below to sign the JARS.
 	1. Prepare the scripts to sign the JARs and grant them the required permission.
-You can either use the `signJar.sh` script given below to sign each JAR file separately or you can use the `signJars.sh` script that runs a loop to read all JARs and sign them.
+You can either use the `signJar.sh` script given below to sign each JAR file separately or you can use the `signJars.sh` script that runs a loop to read all the JAR files and sign them.

 		``` java tab="signJar.sh"
 	     #!/bin/bash